 Men tend to just keep quiet about it (and who can blame them, given the stigma women face, it only gets worse for the men.)
 But, on the inside, their experiences, thoughts, behaviours and recovery span the same spectrum.

 There’s relatively little research out there on men with eating disorders, in large part due to the low prevalence rates which makes it harder to get a large enough sample size.
-So, you have to get creative, as the authors of this study did: they reviewed the prevalence of eating disorders and comorbid psychiatric disorders using data from the Veterans Affairs medical centers of male patients in the fiscal year of 1996.
-In … Continue reading →
+So, you have to get creative, as the authors of this study did: they reviewed the prevalence of eating disorders and comorbid psychiatric disorders using data from the Veterans Affairs medical centers of male patients in the fiscal year … Continue reading →